gabiwaxxxX/LoopStreamAndSell/README.md

 # LoopStreamAndSell
+This repo is a v1 made in December 2021
+> There is a need to change the architecture of the code and how it works.
+Need to switch to TS and switch from ether.js library to web3.js<br/><br/>

-This repo is a v1 made in December 2021 of a bot that allows to follow in real time the actions of an address: ours and to trigger a swap token event.
+Bot that allows to follow in real time the actions of an address: ours and to trigger a swap token event.
 Then there is determination of the dev wallet of the token thus bought and a stream of these actions.
 If the dev wallet performs a scam type action the bot will automatically sell the token we just swapped

 **getWalletBalance.js** Allows to find the total amount that an address has of token X <br/><br/>
 **ScrappingCreatorAddress.js** Find the address that created the token X<br/><br/>